brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 pubdraft: yes
 ---

-This issue was first pointed out to me by Michael Park.
+This issue was first pointed out to me by Michael Park, and mostly explained to me by T.C.

 Let's say I have an array, and I want to get its size and use it as a constant expression.
 In C, we would write a macro for this: